percit/CPP_projects/Sorting/README.md

 ## Usage

 For now just use header.h and file with sorting method you want.
+In Sorter just call the function with adequate arguments, will be changed soon

 ## Future changes